Oh you have food poisoning, an earache, and a bottle of homemade lotion to preserve? There’s an extract for that.

 “The Soil Association is the European organic standard, and the requirements are much less strict than that of the USDA.
 They will allow and certify a synthetic chemical like GSE if it meets certain criteria for biodegradability, aquatic toxicity and bioaccumulation.
 So, since the grapefruits were organically grown, and it meets the requirements, they approve the extract as organic, even though it’s a synthetic chemical.
 The Soil Association also approves Phenoxyethanol as a preservative ingredient.
 The USDA will not certify GSE, or allow it in a certified organic product.” (source)

-» Uncategorized » The Ugly Truth About Grapefruit Seed...
+» Everything Else » The Ugly Truth About Grapefruit Seed...